The need of recovering unsaved Excel files

 Microsoft Excel, a spreadsheet program included in the Microsoft Office suite, has become one of the essential tools in our office.
 General use of Excel include calculations, graphs and statistical analysis.
 However, the annoying thing is that there may be some accidents when using Excel.

 If you have backed up Excel file in different location, you can restore the file in time.
-But in truth you might not have made a backup in advance.
+But in truth, you might not have made a backup in advance.
 Even if so, don't get discouraged, you still can recover unsaved Excel files.

-How to recover unsaved Excel document?
+How to recover unsaved Excel Documents in Windows 10

 Step 1.
 Start Excel again.
 The Recovered heading will appear.
 Then choose Show Recovered Files.

 Step 2.
 Excel will open a new spreadsheet with a Document Recovery panel.
 Choose the unsaved file from the list and then recover it.